-Every effort will be made to comply with the Reserve Policy Manual, COMDTINST M1001.28 (series), regarding RCD.
+Every effort will be made to comply with the Reserve Policy Manual, COMDTINST M1001.28 (series) regarding RCD.

-Funded SELRES O-6 PAL positions are a scarce resource (currently 42 total Coast Guard-wide) that are diversely located.
+Funded SELRES O-5 PAL positions are a scarce resource that are diversely located.
 Due to these circumstances, RCD is not a primary consideration in the assignment process and incumbents who agree with an assignment outside RCD will be expected to accommodate individual travel requirements.